 If you are suffering from a visibly misshapen limb or joint, intense pain, swelling, bruising or bleeding get yourself check at Express Health Urgent Care.
 Broken bones can be troublesome and painful.
 We are here to help you.
 For more information contact us today or book an appointment online.
-We have convenient locations in Brooklyn, East Harlem, Coney Island, Nostrand, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents:

 The skeletal system is the system of bones in the body that supports the muscles and provides mechanical support.
 The skeletal system protects many different parts of the body, including the internal organs, as well as the joints, muscles, ligaments, and other soft tissues.
 The skeletal system is an integral part of the body and is the body’s main support structure.
 The most common injury to the skeletal system is a broken or fractured bone, which typically occurs as a result of trauma.

 Fractures are breaks in bones that are often caused by an injury, most commonly the result of a fall or an injury sustained during sports or another recreational activity.
 A broken bone is another term that can be used to refer to a fracture; these two terms can be used interchangeably.

 If more pressure is put on a bone than it can withstand, it can split, break or otherwise sustain injuries.
 A break of any size is called a fracture, but there are different types of fractures.
 For example, an open fracture (or compound fracture) occurs if the broken bone punctures the skin, becoming visible through the epidermis.
 Repeated or prolonged forces against a bone can result in a stress fracture; the repeated stress weakens the bone until it eventually breaks.
 Symptoms of a broken bone include:

 • Swelling, bruising or bleeding

 • Numbness and tingling